-This class teaches students to develop their own writing style and voice, to integrate that voice with what others (often authorities) have to say about the subject, and to become stronger readers, writers, and thinkers.
-The course focuses on library and internet research, appropriate documentation of research, and persuasive writing.
+This class teaches students to develop their own writing styles and voices, to integrate those voices with what others (often authorities) have to say about subjects, and to become stronger readers, writers, and thinkers.
+The course focuses on library and Internet research, appropriate documentation of such research, and persuasive writing.
 Students will evaluate sources, collaborate with classmates, and participate in peer review of each other’s writing.
 Writing assignments will emerge from a syllabus of topical and provocative readings, and students will participate actively in class discussions, think carefully about the reading and writing assignments, and write several papers related to their own research interests.

 *Prerequisite: Completion of ENGL 1010 or AP English Composition score of 3 or ACT score of 29.

 Dr. Lawrence Cannon, Time and Location TBA